NicknameGG/The-intense-adding-of-a-new-object-in-a-new-tab/README.md

 There seems to be two functions `EditorUI::createMoveMenu(void)` and `EditorUI::setupCreateMenu(void)`.

-I think it's pretty obvious which one we choose, however if you are not sure, count how many calls are done to `EditorUI::setupCreateMenu(void)`!
+I think it's pretty obvious which one we choose, however if you are not sure, count how many calls are done from `EditorUI::setupCreateMenu(void)` to our function!
 It matches the number of tabs there are.

 # 1.3 The reversing of setupCreateMenu
 > *Reminder that we are still in the android binary*